 First Gas is the Liable Party; and

-First Gas is liable to one or more interconnected parties under any other interconnection agreement and/or Shippers under any TSA (each such interconnection agreement or TSA being a Coincident Agreement); and
+First Gas is or may be liable to one or more Interconnected Parties under any other Interconnection Agreement and/or Shippers under any TSA (each such Interconnection Agreement or TSA being a Coincident Agreement); and

-the sum of First Gas’ liability to the Interconnected Party and to any other interconnected parties and Shippers before the application of any monetary caps (the Apparent Liability) exceeds the relevant Capped Amount,
+the sum of First Gas’ liability (including under any indemnity) to the Interconnected Party and to any other Interconnected Parties and Shippers before the application of any monetary caps (the Apparent Liability) exceeds the Capped Amount,

-then the maximum aggregate liability of First Gas to the Interconnected Party shall be reduced to an amount determined and notified to the Interconnected Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Interconnected Party bears to the Apparent Liability, provided that the aggregate of First Gas’ liability to the Interconnected Party and under all Coincident Agreements shall not exceed the relevant Capped Amount.
+then the maximum aggregate liability of First Gas to the Interconnected Party shall be reduced to an amount determined and notified to the Interconnected Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Interconnected Party bears to the Apparent Liability, provided that the aggregate of First Gas’ liability to the Interconnected Party and under all Coincident Agreements shall not exceed the Capped Amount.

-Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under this Agreement or any Coincident Agreement shall not exceed the relevant Capped Amount.
+Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under this Agreement or any Coincident Agreement shall not exceed the Capped Amount.

 General